superdave2u/website-davemainville-com/src/content/project/momentum-institute.md

 ---
-title: 'The Momentum Institute'
+title: "The Momentum Institute"
 # description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
-heroImage: '../../../public/project/momentum-institute.webp'
+heroImage: "../../../public/project/momentum-institute.webp"
 ---

-Every man has the potential to lead a life of meaning, confidence, and integrity.
-I help others discover and align their life's mission within 12 weeks without feeling lost or overwhelmed so that they can live a life filled with meaning and satisfaction.
+I believe every man has the potential to lead a life of meaning & integrity.

+Through the Momentum Institute, I help others discover and align their life's mission without feeling lost or overwhelmed so that they can live a life full of satisfaction.

-After years in the tech industry, I realized that true success isn't just about professional achievements—it's about living a life aligned with one's values and purpose.
-Combining my analytical systems-minded background with a passion for personal growth, I established Momentum Institute to guide others on a unique 3-tier transformative experience.
+After years in the tech industry, I realized that true success isn't just about professional achievements—it's about living aligned with one's values and purpose.

+Combining my analytical systems-minded background with a passion for personal growth, I established the C4 Framework to help guide others from overwhelmed frustrations to connected and fulfilled.
+This framework is the foundations to all of the programs offered through the Momentum Institute.

 **Highlights**